A Martingale-Free Introduction to Conditional Gaussian Nonlinear Systems: The Conditional Gaussian Nonlinear System Modeling Framework

-as $\dt\to0^+$, for every $M=M(\omega)$ with $\pp(M<+\infty)=1$. \begin{itemize} \item [$\blacktriangleright$] This condition essentially enforces a temporal control onto the uncertainty levels that should be expected in the latent phase space from a free unconditional run of the CGNS, without being too restrictive (e.g., assuming constant feedbacks).
-As an example, this condition is trivially satisfied if $\underset{t\in[0,T]}{\sup}\big\{\big\|\ms^\vy_m(t,\vx)\big\|_2^2\big\}<+\infty$, $\pp$-a.s., for $m=1,2$, which is in many applications a natural restriction being enforced.
-The use of this assumption will be in developing a consistent optimal discrete-time smoother, and as is illuminated in Appendix \ref{sec:Appendix_B} this assumption can be slightly altered while still being conformant to the proof framework under dominated convergence results. \end{itemize} \end{itemize}
+as $\dt\to0^+$, for every $M=M(\omega)$ with $\pp(M<+\infty)=1$. \begin{itemize} \item [$\blacktriangleright$] As illuminated by the proof framework in this work, this is admittedly a rather ad hoc condition.
+This restriction essentially enforces a temporal control onto the uncertainty levels that should be expected in the latent phase space from a free unconditional run of the CGNS, without being too restrictive (e.g., assuming constant feedbacks).
+As an example, this condition is trivially satisfied if $\underset{t\in[0,T]}{\sup}\big\{\big\|\ms^\vy_m(t,\vx)\big\|_2^2\big\}<+\infty$, $\pp$-a.s., for $m=1,2$, which is in many applications a natural condition being satisfied; for example this holds when the noise feedbacks are continuous in time for almost every path of $\vx$ with $T<+\infty$.
+The use of this assumption will be in developing a consistent optimal discrete-time smoother, and as is showcased in Appendix \ref{sec:Appendix_C} this assumption can be slightly weakened or altered while still being conformant to our proof framework under dominated convergence results.
+In such a scenario, this assumption can be regarded as a ``Courant-Friedrichs-Lewy-type" convergence restriction enforced onto the time step $\dt$ from an asymptotic expansion-based standpoint.
+Specifically, by requiring $\displaystyle \frac{\partial}{\partial \theta}\mathbb{E}\Bigg[e^{\theta\big(M\big(1+\underset{0\leq j \leq J}{\max}\big\{\big\|\ms_1^{\vy,j}\big\|_2^2+\big\|\ms_2^{\vy,j}\big\|_2^2\big\}\big)-1/\dt\big)}\Bigg]<0$ for $\theta>0$, we get $\displaystyle \dt<\frac{1}{M\big(1+\underset{0\leq j \leq J}{\max}\big\{\big\|\ms_1^{\vy,j}\big\|_2^2+\big\|\ms_2^{\vy,j}\big\|_2^2\big\}\big)}$ $\pp$-a.s, where due to the explicit nature of our time discretization scheme (by the EM method), then the right-hand side of this inequality can be regarded as a ratio of the "length-scale" to the "velocity" of the uncertainty levels over the latent state space (see expressions of $M$ in the proof of Lemma \ref{lem:tailboundsspectral}). \end{itemize} \end{itemize} To establish the assertion of this theorem we require various Lemmas, which we state and prove, along with the proof of this theorem, in Appendix \ref{sec:Appendix_C}.

-The following lemmas are needed to derive the optimal nonlinear smoother state estimation backward equations.
-The first lemma provides some concentration inequalities, specifically tail bounds on the spectrum norm, and by extension the spectral radius, of some auxiliary matrices of interest.
-These are important for the expansion up to leading-order terms of expressions of the form $(\mathbf{I}_p\pm \mathbf{V}\dt)^{-1}$ for $\mathbf{V}\in\mathbb{C}^{p\times p}$ through the Neumann series associated with this inverse.
-The proof of this result is provided in Appendix \ref{sec:Appendix_B}. \begin{lem}[\textbf{Tail Bounds for some Spectral Norms}] Let the regularity conditions \textbf{\magenta{(1)}}--\textbf{\magenta{(13)}} to hold, and adopt the temporal discretization scheme that was formulated at the beginning of Section \ref{sec:2.5}.
-We further define the following auxiliary matrices: